 The Market is held close to the church of San Giacomo di Rialto.
 Believed to have been built in the year 1071, the market and the church have been operating here for almost a thousand years.
 It’s an incredible slice of history to partake in when you visit.

 San Polo is also home to some of the oldest churches and cathedrals in Venice.
-The Basilica Dei Frari is located at the opposite end of the district to the Rialto Bridge and was constructed in the early 1300s.
+The Basilica Dei Frari was constructed in the early 1300s.
 It’s next door to the Scuola Grande di San Rocco which was built less than two hundred years later.

 At the heart of the district is the Campo San Polo public square.
-Aside from being a convenient meeting place, the square is often used as an events venue.
-Dating back to the 1400s, it now hosts concerts and seasonal attractions in a stunning historical setting.
+Dating back to the 1400s, it is a convenient meeting place and now hosts concerts and seasonal attractions in a stunning historical setting.
+The square is home to Palazzo Soranzo and the Palazzo Corner Mocenigo.

-Being so central and popular with tourists, San Polo is home to some stunning hotels.
-Many have rooms with views over the Grand Canal or the local historic attractions, although you will likely have to pay a premium for such a privilege.
+San Polo is home to some stunning hotels, with many offers views of the Grand Canal, although you will likely have to pay a premium for such a privilege.
 There are a few more affordable options further away from the canal.
+Overall, the hotel rates here still better value than in San Marco.

-Best places to stay in Venice in San Polo:
+Best places to stay in Venice in San Polo for first-time visitors:

-Budget ($): Riva del Vin Boutique hotel Located in the San Polo district, this 3-star hotle has rooms with air conditioning, a desk, a flat-screen TV, and free WiFi.
-Central location, close to Rialto Bridge, St. Mark’s Square and Basilica.
+- Budget ($): Riva del Vin Boutique hotel, 3-star hotel, in the San Polo district, easy walk to Rialto Bridge, St. Mark’s Square and Basilica.

 The train terminal of central Venice, Stazione di Venezia Santa Lucia, is also located just across the Grand Canal.
 Several bridges connect over from the train station to Santa Croce, so you will have just a short walk from the station to your hotel.